gramineproject/contrib/Intel-Confidential-Compute-for-X/workloads/mariadb/README.md

       installation.

    2. Use the `gramine-sgx-pf-crypt` tool to encrypt the MariaDB database `workloads/mariadb/test_db`.
-      The following command with generate a weak encryption key, which must not be used in production.
       The encrypted database will be stored in `/var/run/test_db_encrypted`.
       ```sh
       dd if=/dev/urandom bs=16 count=1 > workloads/mariadb/base_image_helper/encryption_key